VincentHDLee/IntelliSubs/docs/developer_guide/llm_enhancement_roadmap.md

 - If custom system prompts are per-language, what happens if a user sets a custom prompt for Japanese but then processes an English file without an English custom prompt set?
 - **Solution**: The system should gracefully fall back: Custom Lang Prompt -> Global Custom Prompt (if exists) -> Hardcoded/Default Lang Prompt.

+### 4. Model/Endpoint Incompatibility for LLM Requests
+- **Issue**: The application currently exclusively uses the `/v1/chat/completions` API endpoint for all LLM interactions.
+However, some LLM models (e.g., `babbage-002` as observed with `https://sucoiapi.com`) are not chat models and are incompatible with this endpoint.
+- **Observed Behavior**: When a non-chat model is selected and LLM enhancement is attempted, the API returns an HTTP 404 error.
+The error message from the service typically indicates this incompatibility, for example: `{'error': {'message': 'This is not a chat model and thus not supported in the v1/chat/completions endpoint.
+Did you mean to use v1/completions?', ...}}`.
+- **Impact**: This prevents any LLM-based features from working correctly if an incompatible model is selected by the user.
+The application currently fetches a wide range of models, some ofwhich may be non-chat models.
+- **Potential Solutions (for future consideration)**:
+    - **Dynamic Endpoint Selection**: Implement logic to choose between `/v1/chat/completions` and `/v1/completions` (or other relevant endpoints) based on model characteristics.
+This would require a way to identify model type (e.g., from API metadata if available, or heuristics based on model name).
+    - **Model Filtering/Tagging in UI**: Improve the model selection UI to either filter out models known to be incompatible with the chat endpoint, or tag models by type to guide user selection.
+    - **User-Selectable Endpoint**: Potentially allow advanced users to specify the endpoint, though this adds complexity.
+- **Current Status**: Development and testing of LLM-dependent features (e.g., "Import Script for LLM Context", "Customizable System Prompt") are currently blocked/suspended pending resolution of this core interaction issue.
+The uncommitted code for "Import Script" feature exists locally.

 ## Proposed Next Steps
-1.  **Discuss & Prioritize**: Review these points.
-The "Customizable System Prompt" feature seems like a good first step as it directly addresses the issue of ineffective hardcoded prompts and is relatively straightforward.
-"Batch Processing" requires significant research into API capabilities first.
-2.  **Implement "Customizable System Prompt"**:
-    - Design UI for text input.
-    - Update config schema.
-    - Modify `LLMEnhancer` and `WorkflowManager`.
-3.  **Investigate "Batch Processing"**: Research `https://sucoiapi.com` documentation for any batching capabilities.
-If none, this feature may need to be re-scoped or deferred.
+1.  **Address Model/Endpoint Incompatibility**: This is currently the primary blocker for LLM features.
+Decide on a strategy (dynamic endpoint, UI filtering/guidance, etc.) and implement it.
+2.  **Discuss & Prioritize other LLM features**: Once the core interaction is stable, review points like "Customizable System Prompt", "Batch Processing", "Import Script" (and commit its existing code).
-4.  **Refine Default Prompts**: Regardless of custom prompts, try to improve the internal default prompts.
+3.  **Refine Default Prompts**: Regardless of custom prompts, try to improve the internal default prompts.
-5.  **Enhance Error Reporting**: Improve UI feedback for specific HTTP errors from the LLM API.
+4.  **Enhance Error Reporting**: Improve UI feedback for specific HTTP errors from the LLM API.

 This document will serve as a basis for these improvements.

 ### 3. Improved LLM Model Selection UI (DI: 3/5)
-- **User Request**: Enhance the LLM model selection dropdown to be an "input then select" (filterable/searchable) list.
+- **User Request**:
+    - Change UI label from "LLM模型名称" to "选择LLM模型".
+    - Replace the current `CTkOptionMenu` with an "input-dropdown" control (e.g., `CTkComboBox`) that allows users to type keywords to filter the model list and then select from the filtered results.
 - **Rationale**: The current `CTkOptionMenu` displays all available models (e.g., 148 from `sucoiapi.com`), which can be overwhelming and includes models not relevant to text enhancement.
 A searchable/filterable list would improve usability.
 - **Proposed UI Changes**:
+    - Update the label text for the LLM model selection.
-    - Replace the current `CTkOptionMenu` for `llm_model_name` with a more advanced widget.
+    - Replace the `CTkOptionMenu` (currently `self.llm_model_name_menu`) with a `customtkinter.CTkComboBox`.
-        - **Option A (Preferred if suitable)**: Use `customtkinter.CTkComboBox`.
-Investigate its capabilities for user input and dynamic filtering of its dropdown values. `CTkComboBox` allows user input and its values can be updated dynamically.
-        - **Option B (If CTkComboBox is insufficient for live filtering)**: A custom composite widget (e.g., `CTkEntry` for search input, with a `CTkScrollableFrame` below it dynamically populated with filtered model names as clickable labels/buttons).
+    - The `CTkComboBox` should be configured to allow user input.
-    - Implement real-time filtering of the model list based on user input in the search/entry field.
+    - Implement logic in `SettingsPanel` to filter the full model list (`self.app.workflow_manager.available_llm_models`) based on the text typed into the `CTkComboBox`.
+    - Dynamically update the `values` property of the `CTkComboBox` with the filtered list of model names.
 - **Backend/Logic Changes (in `SettingsPanel`)**:
-    - `SettingsPanel` will need to manage the full list of models fetched from `WorkflowManager` and a separate, filtered list for display in the ComboBox's dropdown.
+    - Adapt `fetch_llm_models_for_ui` and `_update_llm_model_dropdown` to work with `CTkComboBox` instead of `CTkOptionMenu`.
-    - Event handling for user input in the ComboBox's entry field to trigger filtering and update the ComboBox's displayed values.
+    - Add an event binding to the `CTkComboBox`'s input field to trigger the filtering logic whenever the text changes.
 - **Considerations for "Other Model Types"**:
     - The `/v1/models` endpoint may return models for various tasks (text, image, audio, embeddings).
     - **Ideal Solution**: If the API provides model type/capability metadata, use it to pre-filter or categorize models.